Last updated: August 2026

 Being injured in a car accident as a passenger has the potential to result in both physical and emotional trauma.
 Passengers often did not do anything to cause the accident, thus making them an innocent party in the collision.
 In such cases, negligence falls on one or both of the drivers and legal recourse may be necessary.
 Therefore, it is highly advisable for passengers involved in car accidents to partner with an experienced car accident lawyer from Phillips Law Offices.
-This blog help you to understand “who do you sue when you are a passenger in car accident?
+This blog helps you understand who you can sue when you’re a passenger in a car accident.

 Which Driver Should I File Case Against?